In my opinion, Shark and Dyson are two of the most innovative brands right now when it comes to product design.

 Winner: Dyson but not by much

-If you’re not familiar with air watts – it is power at the suction port where dirt goes in.
-To put it in perspective, it’s similar to wheel horse power or power at the wheels where it matters most.
+If you’re not familiar with air watts – it is power at the suction port where the dirt goes in.
+To put it in perspective, it’s similar to wheel horsepower or power at the wheels where it matters most.

 Even if Shark has a cord, the power difference is negligible.
 That is when Dyson has the max turned on.

-But in normal mode, Shark will have slight edge.
+But in normal mode, Shark will have a slight edge.

 Remember that suction alone does not make a vacuum cleaner perform well.
 You’ll have to look at how much agitation it has and that’s where the motorized brush comes in.